ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Pattern_Matching.md

 Otherwise, it falls through to perhaps a more general case (second one handles any other method).

 **Guard vs multiple patterns:** Sometimes you can express the same logic with either a more complex pattern or a guard.
-For example, `case (x, y) if x == y:` could also be expressed by a single pattern if Python allowed something like `(x, x)` (which it currently does _not_ – you can't repeat the same capture name in one pattern, since that would be ambiguous).
+For example, `case (x, y) if x == y:` could also be expressed by a single pattern if Python allowed something like `(x, x)` (which it currently does _not_--you can't repeat the same capture name in one pattern, since that would be ambiguous).
 In this case, the guard was necessary to enforce equality.
 In other situations, you might have the choice: e.g., `case [*_] if len(some_list) > 5:` versus `case [_, _, _, _, _, *_]:` to check "at least 6 elements."
 The latter uses a pattern with star to check length in structure, the former uses a guard with a length check.